sco1/bumper/README.md

 ### `bumper init`
 A small helper to initialize a starter `.bumper.toml` file that bumps the `version` field of your project's `pyproject.toml` file.

-**NOTE:** This starter file is initialized at version `0.1.0`, so be sure to update this value with your current version number before using bumper.
+**NOTE:** Be sure to update the sample version with your current version number before bumping with bumper.

 <!-- [[[cog
 import cog